lighink/GaPP3/README.md

 Please replace the location with your own location of GaPP3.

-For examples please refere to the examples directory.
+For the examples please refere to the examples directory.